Hurricane Irma has Miami in its sights

 Video obtained by NASA had the eye of Irma, the most powerful Atlantic hurricane on record, passing just to the north of the Dominican Republic on Thursday morning.

-"Extremely dangerous Hurricane Irma heading for the Turks and Caicos islands," the National Hurricane Center warned in an all caps bulletin issued at 11 a.m..
+"Extremely dangerous Hurricane Irma heading for the Turks and Caicos islands," the NHC warned in an all caps bulletin.
 "Hurricane and storm surge watch are in effect for portions of South Florida and the Florida Keys."

-Irma largely spared Puerto Rico, hitting the island with a glancing blow.
-Gov. Ricardo Rosselló said they were starting the arduous task of assessing damage to the island and restoring power to its hardest hit areas.
+Irma largely spared Puerto Rico and Gov. Ricardo Rosselló said they were starting the arduous task of assessing damage to the island and restoring power to its hardest hit areas.

 Rosselló also warned residents that Puerto Rico still faces possible flash flooding and up to eight inches more rain through Saturday that will complicate the recovery on an island where bent trees, downed light posts and blocked roadways are now a common sight.